iaretechnician/barebones-masterserver-wiki/Profiles-Module.md

 Client doesn't really know what kind of profile was created for him on the master server, and he **doesn't need to** - he only needs to add properties that interest him.

 :warning: By default, if profiles don't match, an error will be logged to notify you about it (in case you did it accidentally).
-You can disable the error by checking `ProfilesModule.IgnoreProfileMissmatchError` in the inspector
+You can disable the error by checking `ProfilesModule.IgnoreProfileMissmatchError` in your code or in the inspector.

 ``` C#
 // Create a profile (we're intentionally not constructing all properties)